 Switzerland penalty taker

-Granit Xhaka is our current Switzerland penalty taker call for World Cup 2026, with Ricardo Rodriguez the closest backup if the order changes.
+Granit Xhaka is our current Switzerland penalty taker call for World Cup 2026, with Breel Embolo the closest backup if the order changes.

 Who is Switzerland's penalty taker?

-Granit Xhaka is our current Switzerland penalty taker call, with Ricardo Rodriguez next in line if the order changes.
+Granit Xhaka is our current Switzerland penalty taker call, with Breel Embolo next in line if the order changes.

 If you searched for Switzerland penalty taker, the hierarchy at the top is the quickest answer we are willing to publish right now.
 The evidence trail underneath shows why that order makes the cut.